 - a) The development's effect on provincial matters of interest; - ✓ See PPS and Growth Plan analyses below. - b) Whether the proposed subdivision is premature or in the public interest; - ✓ The neighbourhood block's parcel fabric is highly fragmented with a traditional lotting geometry.
-Although the subject lands lot depth ± 50m is quite deep, it is not so deep as to reasonably invite further development proposals internally.
-Because of this, any common infill proposal would likely continue to utilize the existing street frontages available to them, both for practical and economic reasons.
+The lands to the rear have already been further subdivided with little potential for any further lot creation.
+Because of this, future (internal) block developments are unlikely as any common infill proposal would likely continue to utilize the existing street frontages available to them, both for practical and economic reasons.
 Planning staff are of the opinion this severance application would not be consider premature and upholds the public interest. - c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any - ✓ See Official Plan analysis below.
-The proposed lot does not compromise the adjacent subdivision parcel fabric as it works within the existing confines of an existing corner lot. - d) The suitability of the land for such purposes; - ✓ The lands (neighbourhood) are predominantly one of lower density with mostly groundoriented residential dwellings.
-The proposed consent would facilitate the construction of one additional single detached residential dwelling under the current zoning regulations.
+The proposed lot does not compromise the adjacent subdivision parcel fabric as it works within the existing confines of an existing corner lot.